- Buying a home is very exciting! Sometimes, in all that excitement things are forgotten. Like how much can you really afford?

 - Last two paycheck stubs

-Other things that come into play; for instance if you own income property, or if the property you’re buying has an income generating apartment, the lender will want to know about that too.
-But these eight items are going to be requested, it’s a good idea to get it all in order before you look for a loan.
+- If you own income property, or if the property you’re buying has an income generating apartment, the lender will want to know about that too.